Fred Morgan Kirby

 Kirby was serving customers on the day that his boss William Moore got Frank set up a fixed price five cent table at the back of the store.
-Trade had been weak and the move aimed to convert excess stock in to cash.
-The bright red feature proved a hit with local shoppers, who flocked to the table to inspect the housewares under the large, carefully crafted sign that Woolworth had prepared.
-It read ''Any article on this counter 5¢'.
-In the months that followed the store had enjoyed a revival, keeping Kirby busy registering sales and wrapping the goods.
-Kirby later helped Moore with a new wholesale operation, which sold assorted 5¢ lines in bulk to other merchants.
+Trade had been weak and the move aimed to turn excess stock in to cash.
+The bright red feature proved a hit with local shoppers, who flocked to the table to inspect the housewares under the large, carefully crafted sign that young Frank had prepared.
+It read 'Any article on this counter 5¢'.
+In the months that followed the store's fortunes had rallied, keeping Kirby busy registering sales and wrapping the goods.
+The young clerk later helped Moore set up a new wholesale operation, which sold assorted 5¢ lines in bulk to other merchants.

 A second Woolworth joined the team in Watertown in 1877, as Frank's younger brother Sum (Charles Sumner Woolworth) became an apprentice.
-Kirby and the young Woolworth got on well and remained close friends for the next sixty years.
-During 1878 the brothers and Kirby speculated about whether a store could prosper selling just five cent items.
-The following year Frank decided to give it a go, securing a loan of stock from William Moore and seeking his fortune in Utica, New York before switching to Lancaster, Pennsylvania.
+Kirby and Woolworth Jr. got on well and remained close friends for the next sixty years.
+During 1878 the Woolworths speculated with Kirby about whether a store could prosper selling just 5¢ items.
+Not long after Frank decided to give it a go, securing a loan of stock from William Moore and seeking his fortune in Utica, New York before switching to Lancaster, Pennsylvania.
 Days after the opening in Lancaster, Frank invited his brother to manage a new, second outlet in nearby Harrisburg.
 Kirby was keen to join them, but his parents wanted their son wait until he was twenty-one.

 The departure of the Woolworths from Watertown opened an opportunity for Kirby.
 He took over Moore's wholesale operation, which made him quartermaster to the 'Great Five Cent Stores' as well as helping to broaden his knowledge of the supply lines and merchandise mix.

 Kirby maintained a regular dialogue with Sum Woolworth.
 By 1884 Sum was ready to open a second outlet.
-He persuaded Kirby to take an half interest in an opening in Wilkes-Barre, Pennsylvania.
+He persuaded Kirby to take an half interest at Wilkes-Barre, Pennsylvania.
 Each man put up $600.
 Woolworth reinvested profits from his Scranton store, while Kirby took a $100 loan from this father to boost his savings.

 The following year, in preparation for further expansion, Kirby hired his father as a partner.
 The Wilkes-Barre store moved to a higher traffic spot on the corner of Market and Washington Street, with Kirby senior at the helm.
 Fred searched for new locations further afield, selecting Pine Street, Williamsport, Pennsylvania about sixty miles away for his second outlet.
-The new store opened its doors in 1888 and became an instant hit.
+It opened in 1888 and became an instant hit.

-Kirby found a repeatable formula more quickly than the Woolworth brothers.
-His Five-and-Ten stocked many of the same products, but his early stores had a distinctive look that set them apart.
+Kirby had found his repeatable formula more quickly than the Woolworth brothers.
+His 5 & 10¢ stocked many of the same products, but his early stores had a distinctive look that set them apart.